Call Bunbury Vet Clinic

 Central Animal Records: www.car.com.au

-If you don’t have your pet’s microchip number or need any help updating your pet’s details, please give us a call and we can organise to complete the process for you.
-There will be no charge for this service.
+If you don’t have your pet’s microchip number or need any help updating your pet’s details, please give us a call and we can assist you in the process.

 Updating Council Registration